 When the SME receiving the discovery assistance request accepts the request, it shall set the Discovery Assistance Request Status Code field of the DMG Discovery Assistance element transmitted in the FST Setup Response frame containing the discovery assistance response to SUCCESS and take one of the following actions with the corresponding DMG STA.

-If the DMG STA operates non-TDD channel access, the provide discovery assistance through one of the following two options:
+If the DMG STA operates non-TDD channel access, the STA shall provide discovery assistance through one of the following two options:

 Option 1: The DMG STA schedules DMG Beacon frame transmissions sweeping all of its sectors so that the STA requesting discovery assistance can attempt to receive it.
 The SME sets fields in the DMG Discovery Assistance element as follows, and includes it in transmitting response: